|Guide||♦||2 Triplogs||0 Topics|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 Obscure connector trail made by a crazy gold digger

-This short connector trail will take you from the Second Water Trail to the Second Water Spring and the site of the Obie Stoker mining camp.
+This short connector trail will take you from the Second Water Trail to the Second Water Spring and the Obie Stoker mining campsite.
 This historic trail might be useful for backpackers needing to tank up at Second Water Spring as the only other way to get there is by scrambling 1/3 mile up Second Water Canyon (an arduous task with a full pack).

 Obie Stoker is also referenced in the Tom Kollenborn Chronicles written by one of the leading experts on the Lost Dutchman Gold Mine legend.

-This trail requires some route finding and a GPS.
+This trail requires some route-finding and a GPS.
 The trickiest part is finding the cutoff from Second Water Trail as it is not cairned or obvious.
-GPS is highly recommended to find the cutoff but, once you find it, the trail is fairly well marked with cairns that have probably been there for 50 years or more.
+GPS is highly recommended to find the cutoff but, once you find it, the trail is relatively well marked with cairns that have probably been there for 50 years or more.
 It is an easy 1/3 mile to the camp and spring.

-At the end of this 1/3 mile connector trail you will find the headwaters of Second Water Spring.
-As of early 2018, the source of the spring was a small, 3 foot diameter clear pool with a depth of 4" or so.
+At the end of this 1/3 mile connector trail, you will find the headwaters of Second Water Spring.
+As of early 2018, the spring source was a small, 3-foot diameter clear pool with a depth of 4" or so.
 Down canyon from the pool are about a dozen other pools of varying clarity, some rather deep.
 As is always the case with springs in the Supes, you should reconfirm the existence of all water sources before you rely on them.
 Even the most reliable springs can have dry periods.

 What's in a name?